-Regarding the vehicle fleet, two possible hydrogen vehicle technologies exist: one would retain an internal combustion engine fueled by hydrogen in a manner similar to using compressed natural gas to power a vehicle.
+Regarding the vehicle fleet, two possible hydrogen vehicle technologies exist: one would retain an internal combustion engine fuelled by hydrogen in a manner similar to using compressed natural gas to power a vehicle.
 The other approach is to replace the internal combustion engine with fuel cells where hydrogen is reacted with oxygen to generate electricity that drives an electric motor.
-Both designs require on-board hydrogen storage.
+Both designs require onboard hydrogen storage.
 Hydrogen can be stored as compressed gas, in liquid form, or by absorption on metal hydrides or carbon-based materials (Padró and Putsche, 1999).
 Aside from design modifications to allow for safe and efficient storage and conversion of hydrogen, hydrogen-powered vehicles are otherwise expected to be functionally similar to conventional designs.

 Hydrogen fuel cells offer several advantages over conventional vehicle technology.
-The major byproduct of hydrogen conversion is water, resulting in near-zero tailpipe emissions.
+The major by-product of hydrogen conversion is water, resulting in near-zero tailpipe emissions.
 Fuel cell conversion also offers very high theoretical conversion efficiency compared with hydrocarbon combustion in an internal combustion engine (Kromer and Heywood, 2007).
-Although present fuel cell technology does not reach this upper bound, fuel cell electric vehicles powered by hydrogen still have a favorable estimated fuel economy of around 66 miles per gallon of gasoline equivalent (Padró and Putsche, 1999).
+Although present fuel cell technology does not reach this upper bound, fuel cell electric vehicles powered by hydrogen still have a favourable estimated fuel economy of around 66 miles per gallon of gasoline-energy equivalent (Padró and Putsche, 1999).
+Large-scale substitution of hydrogen for gasoline or diesel as a transportation fuel would also have the advantages of centralising emissions at the point of hydrogen production for easier control, allowing greater flexibility in the choice of a primary energy source used to produce the hydrogen, and reduce dependence on oil and refined products.

 So far, however, a number of practical constraints exist to market penetration of fuel cell vehicles.
-Fuel cell performance, durability, and cost limit its competitiveness with conventional technology.
-As of 2004, engine specific power and cold start time lagged far behind U.S. Department of Energy performance targets for competitiveness with conventional technology (Kromer and Heywood, 2007).
-In the review of the FreedomCAR and Fuel Partnership, the NRC (2005) estimated that fuel cell durability measured in load hours was only one-fifth of commercialization targets.
+Fuel cell performance, durability, and cost limit competitiveness with conventional technology (Kromer and Heywood, 2007).
+In the review of the FreedomCAR and Fuel Partnership, the NRC (2005) estimated that fuel cell durability measured in load hours was only one-fifth of commercialisation targets.
 Apart from these technological challenges, at present the cost of a fuel cell vehicle is essentially prohibitive at ten to twenty times that of a conventional vehicle (NRC, 2004).
-The cost and performance of on-board hydrogen storage will also need to be improved to meet commercialization targets.
+The cost and performance of on-board hydrogen storage will also need to be improved to meet commercialisation targets.